JrndD/JrndD-jrndblog.github.io/content/posts/permissionsManagedIdentity/addPermissionsToManagedIdentity.md

 Adding permissions to Managed Identities in Entra ID is annoyingly complicated.
 To make the job easier for myself I made this short script to allow me to easily search through the permissions in my tenant and add it to the managed identity.

+The script outputs the command to run to add the permission to the managed identity.
+If you are feeling brave you can modify the script to run it directly.

 ```powershell
 Connect-MgGraph -Scope Directory.Read.All, AppRoleAssignment.ReadWrite.All, Application.Read.All